nicolephelan/eco_genomics_2025/population_genomics/popgen_notes.md

     -   Diversity is not concentrated in one distinct peak across the chromosome scaffold.

     -   Pi is larger than Theta W which means there are higher values of D and this might indicate a demographic effect.

+-   I also added my results to the class

+### 09/25/2025: Estimating Fst with black spruce data set

+-   R Markdown: I knitted the Nucleotide_Diversity.Rmd files to create the html file.
+-   I created a new script called ANGSD_Fst.sh and I copied in the bash script with edits to tailor it to my population.
+It is saved to the `myscripts` folder.
+    -   This script will calculate the Fst between my population (2020) of red spruce and the Wisconsin black spruce population.
+    -   I also included the optional sliding window command in the script.
+-   I created a new script called PCAngsd_RSBS.sh that will make a PCA and admixture analysis using PCAngsd.